offconvex/offconvex.github.io/_posts/2020-11-11-instahide.md

 Methods to achieve some of the above  so could completely change the privacy/utility tradeoffs implicit in today's organization of the online world.

-This blog post discusses the current set of solutions,  how they don't quite suffice for above questions, and the story of a new solution, [InstaHide](http://arxiv.org/abs/2010.02772), that we proposed, and takeaways from a recent attack on it by a Google team.
+This blog post discusses the current set of solutions,  how they don't quite suffice for above questions, and the story of a new solution, [InstaHide](http://arxiv.org/abs/2010.02772), that we proposed, and takeaways from a recent attack on it by Carlini et al.

 ## Existing solutions in Cryptography